meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

 Things you'll need:

 * Postgres: `brew install postgresql`.
 This will be your DB service.
 * Node & NPM: `brew install node`.
 You'll want NPM for all the JS goodies you get with Phoenix.
 Phoenix uses [Brunch.io](http://brunch.io/).
-It's the first time i've heard of it and it looks really cool!
+It's the first time I've heard of it and it looks really cool!
 * Elixir: [http://elixir-lang.org/install.html](http://elixir-lang.org/install.html)
 * Phoenix:
   * `$ mix local.hex`